 Alternatively, kick off those discussions by introducing your partner to your financial adviser.
 You don’t have to have the same goals, but by understanding and creating a plan that suits everyone’s needs, you’re off to a good start.

 The purpose of this website is to provide general information only and the contents of this website do not purport to provide personal financial advice.
-Consilium Wealth Management strongly recommends that investors consult a financial adviser prior to making any investment decision.
-The contents of this website does not take into account the investment objectives, financial situation or particular needs of any person and should not be used as the basis for making any financial or other decisions.
+Denaro Wealth strongly recommends that investors consult a financial adviser prior to making any investment decision.
+The contents of the Denaro Wealth website does not take into account the investment objectives, financial situation or particular needs of any person and should not be used as the basis for making any financial or other decisions.
 The information is selective and may not be complete or accurate for your particular purposes and should not be construed as a recommendation to invest in any particular product, investment or security.
 The information provided on this website is given in good faith and is believed to be accurate at the time of compilation.